-454. Drug Education (5):
+454. Drug Education (5).
+Pr., junior or senior standing.

-Pr., admission to Professional Education or instructor's approval.
 An interdisciplinary course designed to initiate primary prevention and early intervention methods, through education, both affectively and cognitively, in substance use/misuse and abuse.
 The pharmacology, legality, rehabilitation, counseling aspects, physical and mental fitness, and alternatives to substance use/misuse and abuse are addressed.
-This course may be taught concurrently with FED 654.
+(Same as SY 425.)
+This course may be taught concurrently with FED 654 and SY 425/625.

-470. Computer Literacy (5):
+470. Computer Literacy (5).
 Pr., none.

 This course is designed to provide an overview of the materials and skills needed to use microcomputers effectively in an educational setting.
 Students will become familiar with the use of new technologies and the programming languages most often used in educational settings.

-490. Measurement and Evaluation in Teaching (5):
+490. Measurement and Evaluation in Teaching (5).
 Pr., admission to Professional Education.

 Methods, procedures, and evaluative instruments for determining teaching effectiveness, pupil learning, and attainment of educational goals in cognitive, psychomotor, and affective areas are studied.
 Required of all students completing the teacher education program.
 This course may be taught concurrently with FED 690.